axiestudio/axiestudio/.devcontainer/README.md

-# Langflow Demo Codespace Readme
+# Axie Studio Demo Codespace Readme

-These instructions will walk you through the process of running a Langflow demo via GitHub Codespaces.
+These instructions will walk you through the process of running an Axie Studio demo via GitHub Codespaces.

-If you want a faster and easier demo experience with Langflow, DataStax Langflow is a hosted environment with zero setup: [Sign up for a free account.](https://astra.datastax.com/signup?type=langflow)
+If you want a faster and easier demo experience with Axie Studio, contact your administrator for hosted environment access.

 ## Create a Codespace in GitHub

 To setup the demo in Codespace:

-1. Navigate to the Langflow repo
+1. Navigate to the Axie Studio repo
 2. On the "Code <>" button, select the "Codespaces" tab
 3. Click the green "Create codespace on..." button (or "+" icon if you want more options) to create a new Codespace